 To date, COVID has not yet become a widespread area that is being included in the climate sections of sustainability reports.
 This is understandable as most reports which are going to cover COVID time periods have not yet been published.

 However, as 2020 reports are finalised and start to come out next year, it will be essential for clear communications to be included to explain the impact that COVID has had on climate data.
-This has been a clear focus area across our clients in recent months, with software functions including the Variance Tracker being used to record detailed narrative alongside specific environmental trends.
+This has been a clear focus area across our clients in recent months, with software functions including the Variance Tracker being used to record detailed narratives alongside specific environmental trends.

 Greenstone’s sustainability software – Variance Tracker